NightFall28/NightFall28/README.md

 -->
 Hello, I am an undergraduate student majoring in Computer Science.
 (2021 - 2025)

-Here you will find a collection of projects and programs that I have accomplished.
+Here you will find a collection of projects and programs that I have finished.
 Mostly school projects.

 - 🔭 I’m currently using C++ and Python 3